 Dr. Jonna Iacono | Director, University Scholars Program

 The Director of the University Scholars Program is Dr. Jonna Iacono.
-Dr. Iacono arrived at Northeastern by way of Brown University, where she earned her Ph.D. in Early American Literature.
+Dr. Iacono arrived at Northeastern by way of Brown University, where she earned her Ph.D. in Early American Literature and Cultures.
 She graduated with honors from Princeton University.
 Currently, she is at work on a book manuscript about the evolution of the nineteenth-century American novel's theoretical concerns and aesthetic practices.
 In addition to working with students in the classroom, Dr. Iacono has guided students through the process of applying for and winning nationally competitive fellowships, such as the Rhodes, Marshall, and Fulbright.

 Professor of Physics Darien Wood | Faculty Fellow, University Scholars Program

 Professor Wood works in the field of Experimental Particle Physics, focusing in particular upon high energy collisions of protons and antiprotons.
 Professor Wood’s collaborations with scientists at both the Fermilab in Illinois and CERN in Switzerland have been instrumental in determining the masses of both the W and Z bosons and more recently, in producing the best evidence yet of the existence of the Higgs boson.
 These discoveries represent significant verifications of what is known as the Standard Model, physicists’ most fully fleshed theory to date of how the universe works.

 Distinguished Professor of History William M. Fowler Jr.| Faculty Fellow, University Scholars Program